 One of the best ways martial arts impacts your health is by keeping you flexible.
 We stretch for several minutes each class, and it does wonders for my body.
-I need to stretch more at home but doing it twice a week is a lot more than not.
+I need to stretch more at home but doing it twice a week is more than not.

 8. New Skills

 Last but not least, martial arts teaches me new skills that I could use to make money.
 If I wanted to, I could open my own school, become a bodyguard, trying to become a stunt double on movies, or even create my own martial arts instructional content and monetize it on the internet.
 There are loads of ways I could make money using the skills I’ve learned in martial arts.